-The food additives listed in Schedule 2, Miscellaneous additives permitted in accordance with GMP in processed foods specified in Schedule 1, of Standard 1.3.1 - Food Additives are also generally permitted processing aids under the approval contained in clause 3(b) of Standard 1.3.3 - Processing Aids.
+The food additives listed in Schedule 2 - Miscellaneous additives permitted in accordance with GMP in processed foods specified in Schedule 1, of Standard 1.3.1 - Food Additives are also generally permitted processing aids under the approval contained in subclause 3(b) of Standard 1.3.3 - Processing Aids.
 Therefore, this list of chemicals was compared to the list of permitted processing aids in the Tables to clauses 3-14 and 18 of Standard 1.3.3.
 It was found that there was duplication, sometimes when the same chemical was listed under different names in each list.
-To remove this duplication any processing aid listed in Standard 1.3.3 that is also listed in Schedule 2 of Standard 1.3.1 will be deleted.
+To remove this duplication it was proposed at Draft Assessment to delete any processing aid listed in Standard 1.3.3 that is also listed in Schedule 2 of Standard 1.3.1.

 Subclause 3(a) of Standard 1.3.3 allows that foods, including water, are considered generally permitted processing aids.
-So any processing aids listed within Standard 1.3.3 that are foods can be deleted to prevent duplicate permissions.
-These are noted in the Table below.
+At Draft Assessment it was also proposed that any processing aids listed within Standard 1.3.3 that are foods would be deleted to prevent duplicate permissions.

-Those processing aids to be removed are listed in Table 2, with their corresponding name in Schedule 2 (or other reason) listed.
+The processing aids that are to be removed are listed in Table 2, with their corresponding name in Schedule 2 (or other reason) listed.
+This has been slightly amended from the Draft Assessment Report due to discussion of a submitters issue, as explained below.